Preferring listed equities, we keep a short list and a long horizon.

 Bertrand Ducurtil

 Alongside French veterans and disabled war victims associations, Standard is a shareholder of FDJ United, formerly La Française des Jeux.
-Ranking among the top three gambling operators in Europe, FDJ has delivered spectacular growth in earnings and revenue since its listing in 2019, in particular following its acquisition of Kindred Group and its popular iGaming platform Unibet.
-In February 2026, shares traded near a double-digit dividend yield following fiscal pressure from the French state—a short-term pain we thought created vastly excessive distress around a de facto monopoly with steady cash-flows.
+Ranking among the top three gambling operators in Europe, FDJ has delivered excellent growth in earnings and revenue since its listing in 2019, accelerated by its acquisition of Kindred Group and its popular iGaming platform Unibet.
+In February 2026, shares traded near a double-digit dividend yield following fiscal pressure from the French state—a short-term headwind we thought the market had blown well out of proportion for a de facto monopoly with steady cash flows.

 Gouttman family office